 St. George parish was settled by French Canadians in the mid-19th century.
 The first stone structure was built in January of 1869, but was destroyed in an April tornado.
-In 1872, the parishioners rebuilt a second structure which was built of stone quarried from the Kankakee River bed.
+In 1872, the parishioners rebuilt a second structure which was built of stone quarried from the Kankakee Riverbed.
 Those walls still stand today.

-To honor and remember those parishioners who were determined to ensure there was a parish church for future generations and to recognize the future generations of families who will continue to ensure the faith of their children is just as strong as the early parishioners, our 150th Anniversary theme will be “Family and Faith”.
+To honor and remember those parishioners who were determined to ensure there was a parish church for future generations and to recognize the future generations of families who will continue to ensure the faith of their children is just as strong as the early parishioners, our 150th Anniversary theme was “Family and Faith”.

 The celebration began on Saturday, November 27, 2021 (1st Sunday of Advent) and came to a grand close on July 17, 2022, with the 75th Annual Summerfest.
 It was a year of celebration and events that gathered families together and saw them grow in their faith.